stacks-network/docs/src/pages/smart-contracts/testing-contracts.md

 helloWorldClient = new Client("SP3GWX3NE58KXHESRYE4DYQ1S31PQJTCRXB3PE9SB.hello-world", "hello-world", provider);
 ```

 Take a look at the client initialization.
-It requires a contract id and name in the following format: `{contract_address}.{contract_identifier}`.
-The second field indicates the location of the smart contract file, without the `.clar` suffix.
+It requires a contract identifier in the following format: `{contract_address}.{contract_name}`.
+The second argument indicates the location of the smart contract file, without the `.clar` suffix.
 By default, the location is assumed to be relative to the `contracts` folder.

 As you can see above, a sample Stacks address and contract identifier is already provided for you.
 You don't need to modify anything.